How to Launch a Loyalty Program (Even If You're a Team of One)

 Too easy to earn: Your margins suffer.
 The reward doesn't feel special.

 The sweet spot: A reward that typical customers can earn within 2-4 months of normal purchasing behaviour.
 Frequent enough to motivate, spaced enough to protect margins.
+This balance is especially critical for loyalty programs in mobile businesses, where you don't have a physical storefront reminding customers to return—the reward itself has to do that work.

 What to Offer